VinayakBagaria/Go-Rabbitmq/README.md

 <img src="https://www.rabbitmq.com/img/tutorials/direct-exchange.png">

-So while publishing, if a message has routing_key as green, it will match with the 3rd binding_key and so added to 2nd queue.
+So while publishing, if a message has routing_key as "green", it will match with the 3rd binding_key and so added to 2nd queue.

 If all binding_key are same, its a fanout.